Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds

-In BAI, target allocation ratio plays a crucial role, which is a ratio of how a strategy draws each treatment arm.
+In BAI, target sample allocation ratios play a critical role in determining the proportion of times each treatment arm is drawn.
 In many BAI settings, target allocation ratios do not have closed-form solutions and require numerical analysis.
-However, in our analysis, we derive an analytical solution for a target allocation ratio, characterized by the standard deviations or variances of the outcomes.
-When the number of treatment arms is two, the target allocation ratio is the ratio of the standard deviation of outcomes.
-When the number of treatment arms is more than or equal to three, the target allocation ratio is the ratio of the variance of outcomes.
-This contrasts with the findings of \citet{Bubeck2011}, which explores a minimax evaluation for bandit models with bounded outcome supports in a non-asymptotic sense and find that a strategy of drawing each treatment arm with an equal ratio and recommending a treatment arm with the highest sample average of observed outcomes is minimax optimal.
-Our results are different from theirs and suggest drawing treatment arms based on the ratio of the standard deviations or variances of outcomes in location-shift models.
+However, in our analysis, we derive analytical solutions for several specific cases characterized by the standard deviations or variances of the outcomes.
+When there are only two treatment arms, the target allocation ratio is the ratio of the standard deviation of outcomes.
+When there are three or more treatment arms without contextual information, the target allocation ratio is the ratio of the variance of outcomes.
+This contrasts with the findings of \citet{Bubeck2011}, which explores the minimax evaluation for bandit models with bounded outcome supports and finds that a strategy of drawing each treatment arm with an equal ratio and recommending a treatment arm with the highest sample average of observed outcomes is minimax optimal.
+Our results differ from theirs and suggest drawing treatment arms based on the ratio of the standard deviations or variances of outcomes.